envire/envire-envire_core/README.md

 =============
 Core part for the Environment Representation library

 Core library for the Environment Representation.
 The goal of this core part is to deal with the representation commonalities among plugins

+Environment Representation (EnviRe) technologies are meant to close the gap and provide techniques to store, operate and interchange information within a robotic system.
+The application of EnviRe mainly focus to support navigation, simulation and operations and simplify the interchange of algorithms among software components.

 License
 -------
-dummy-license
+GPL-v2 or later

 Installation
 ------------